 What strawberries want

-Strawberries adore basking in the full sun in a well-drained, sandy-loam soil.
-If you live in a very windy area, they also enjoy an area here they’ll be somewhat protected.
-They like a soil pH of about 6.0 – 6.5, if you’re into that sort of thing.
-I’m not, but some people like to know.
+Strawberries adore basking in the full sun in well-drained, sandy-loam soil.
+If you live in a very windy area, be sure to plant them in an area where they’ll be somewhat protected.
+They like a soil pH of about 6.0 to 6.5, if you’re into that sort of thing.
+(I’m not, but some people like to know.)

 You can plant strawberries in their permanent spot as soon as the soil becomes warm enough in your zone to do so.
 For West Coast gardeners, this can be as early as late winter.

-Before I plant my strawberries, I simply (no serious ritual here) hand-till in 3 to 4 inches of compost into the bed or container.
+Before I plant my strawberries, I simply (no serious ritual here) hand-till 3 to 4 inches of compost into the bed or container.
 As far as watering strawberries, they don’t like to dry out, but wet feet will cause them to get crown rot—so basically water in moderation.

 When you plant your little strawberry plants, you’ll want to dig a hole and make a little mound in the middle.
-Then gently spread out the roots and set it on the mound—think straddling a horse.
-When you fill the hole in you’re looking to make sure the soil line is at the middle of the crown.
-If you plant them too deep, you set them up for crown rot, too shallow and the roots become exposed and the plant dies.
+Then gently spread out the roots and set the plant on the mound—think about straddling a horse.
+When you fill in the hole, you’re looking to make sure the soil line is at the middle of the crown.
+If you plant them too deep, you set them up for crown rot; too shallow, and the roots become exposed and the plant dies.

 Don’t pull on the berry to harvest it from the plant.
-Instead pinch it off at the stem so you don’t ruin the fruit.
-Remember to try to harvest all of the ripe or over-ripe berries; this will help reduce problems with disease.
+Instead, pinch it off at the stem so you don’t ruin the fruit.
+Try to harvest all of the ripe or overripe berries; this will help reduce problems with disease.